 Spotted Lanternfly (SLF) is plant hopper, a type of “true bug” that uses a stylet (or beak) to pierce plant tissue for feeding.
 In addition to the spotted patterning, the adult SLF’s unique colors feature scarlet underwings, yellow markings on its abdomen, and tan semi-transparent forewings.
 Adults about an inch in length and can be found late July into November.
 The nymph stage appears in June and July and feature strikingly bright red and black bodies with white spotting.
 Early stage nymphs lack the red color and appear completely black.

-As of October 2020, the closest known location of Spotted Lanternfly to Rhode Island is in Connecticut.
-The closest and most current finding of SLF is in Greenwich, CT, where officials recently announced the detection of a population of the pest.
+Prior to August 2021, the closest known location of Spotted Lanternfly to Rhode Island was in Connecticut in Greenwich, CT, where officials announced the detection of a population of the pest.
 Single insect findings have occurred in other locations of Connecticut, including in West Haven in 2020, Southbury in 2019, and Farmington in 2018.
-Neighboring Massachusetts has also recently had two findings of dead SLF adults in Norwood and Milford.
-Although they can fly distances on their own, they are excellent hitch hikers and mainly spread through human movement.
+Neighboring Massachusetts has also had two findings of dead SLF adults in Norwood and Milford.
+Although they can fly distances on their own, Spotted Lanternfly are excellent hitch hikers and mainly spread through human movement.
 Their inconspicuous egg masses can be laid on pallets, vehicles, and other goods.
 It’s important to inspect shipping and adhere to travel restrictions when moving through a quarantined area.

 In addition to its spotted patterning, the adult SLF’s unique colors feature scarlet underwings, yellow markings on the abdomen, and tan semi-transparent forewings.
 Adult lanternflies are about an inch long and are active from August until the first hard freeze, which typically occurs from late October into November.